etwatanabe/url-shortener/README.md

 ### BASE_URL configuration

-To ensure that generated short URLs point to the gateway, set in your `.env.local`:
+To ensure that generated short URLs point to the gateway, set in your `.env`:

 ```
 BASE_URL=http://localhost:8080